Numerical simulation of common envelope stage in close binary systems: comparison between Newtonian and modified gravity: Introduction

 \section{Introduction}

-The details of common envelope (CE) phase in process of evolution of close binaries are not completely understand from theoretical viewpoint till now.
-According to generally accepted picture the matter from giant star (primary component) starts to flow on secondary less massive component (white dwarf or solar-type star).
-In result of tidal forces or hydrodynamical instabilities of mass flow the secondary star plunges into the envelope of the giant.
+The details of common envelope (CE) phase in the evolution of close binaries are not completely understand from theoretical viewpoint till now.
+According to generally accepted picture the matter from giant star (primary component) starts to flow on secondary less massive component (white dwarf (WD) or solar-type star).
+In result of tidal forces or hydrodynamical instabilities of mass flow the secondary star plunges into the envelope of the giant star.
 Due to the frictional drag orbit of the secondary components shrinks and it moves toward the core of the giant star.
-The final result of this sufficiently fast process is consist of merging of the components or envelope ejecting.
+The final result of this sufficiently fast process is merging of the components or envelope ejecting.

 Detailed description of evolution of common envelope is very important for understanding the appearance of the progenitors of Type Ia supernovae, X-ray binaries, double neutron stars and potential sources of gravitational waves.